Updated: Jul 11

 Announcing a New Partnership

-Following its successful, ongoing partnership with the High Commission of Waters and Forests, who lend land to HAF for community tree nurseries, HAF and the (Moroccan) Jewish Community of Marrakech* have signed a similar agreement to launch a pilot Tree Nursery project . [*In Morocco, a “Jewish Community” is a legal entity, much like a Commune, and it has a president.]
+Following its successful, ongoing partnership with the High Commission of Waters and Forests, which lend land to HAF for community tree nurseries, HAF and the (Moroccan) Jewish Community of Marrakech* have signed a similar agreement to launch a pilot Tree Nursery project. [*In Morocco, a “Jewish Community” is a legal entity, much like a Commune, and it has a president.]

 The project premise is: